-To be held during seminar hours in week 6.
+To be held during week 5.
 It will cover material from Weeks 1 to 4.
 It will be a closed book assessment.

-Detailed information on the group assignment will be available on MyUni and will be discussed in the first lecture.
+Detailed information on the group assignment will be available on MyUni and will be discussed in class.
+The assignment, in the form of a business report, will require application of techniques learnt in the course.
+As a conclusion to the report you will be expected to provide recommended courses of action based on your analysis.
 A confidential peer assessment form must be completed by each group member and submitted separately to the assignment.
 Individual member marks may be modified based on feedback contained within the peer assessments for the group.
 Based on this feedback a group member's mark may be adjusted by a maximum of 10% of the total available mark.

 Will be a 3 hour closed book exam and will be held during the examination period.